 As with any supplement search, when you’re shopping for biotin or B-complex formulas, it’s important to recognize your specific needs.
 With that in mind, let me help guide you to a healthy state with this basic breakdown of B vitamin benefits.

 B energized – Need a perk-me-up?
-All B vitamins work to convert food into energy, but your body is most likely lacking cobalamin (B12) and folic acid which can lead to serious fatigue.
+All B vitamins work to convert food into energy.
 When B12 partners with folic acid to help ramp up red blood cells, you benefit from healthy energy at a cellular level.* The recommended daily amount (RDA) for B12 is 2.4 micrograms, which seems like small potatoes.
 But if you eat mostly vegetables (and small potatoes), your diet may not provide even the minimum RDA since good sources of B12 include meat, fish and dairy.
 To ensure you’re getting enough – particularly vegan women who require slightly more than the average Joe – have fortified cereal for breakfast.
 Better yet, start taking a methylcobalamin supplement – the preferred form of B12.
-Vitacost offers several to choose from, including a cherry-flavored sublingual.
+Garden of Life KIND Organics makes a convenient raspberry spray B12 supplement that’s non-GMO and certified organic.

 B heart strong – Folic acid, niacin and their kin help break down homocysteine in the blood.
 Maintaining healthy homocysteine levels supports the cardiovascular system.
 Niacin is the one B vitamin that acts as a vasodilator, which further supports blood circulation and a healthy heart.* Make sure you’re getting 400 micrograms of folic acid daily from citrus fruits and whole grains.
 If your doctor approves, a niacin supplement may be advisable – provided you don’t mind the flushed face that’s sure to follow.